 National Overview - February 2002

-NCDC will transition to the nClimDiv dataset on Thursday, March 13, 2014.
-This is coincident with the release of the February 2014 monthly monitoring report.
+NCDC transitioned to the nClimDiv dataset on Thursday, March 13, 2014.
+This was coincident with the release of the February 2014 monthly monitoring report.
 For details on this transition, please visit our public FTP site and our U.S. Climate Divisional Database site.December-February Temperatures

 larger image The graph to the left shows seasonal mean temperature averaged across the contiguous United States based on long-term data from the U.S. Historical Climatology Network (USHCN).
 The 2002 value is estimated from preliminary Climate Division data using the first difference approach.
 December-February 2002 ranked as the fifth warmest such period in the 1895 to present record.
 The preliminary nationally averaged temperature was 36.3° F (2.4° C) which was 3.3° F (1.8° C) above the long-term mean.
 Although not monotonic, winter temperatures in the US have increased approximately 1.5°F (0.8°C)/century since 1895.
 The December-February temperature values from 1895 through 2002 are available.